Kotlin/api-guidelines/docs/topics/jvm-api-guidelines-backward-compatibility.md

 your users' code.

-Breaking backward compatibility is shown below in an example of two classes: `lib.kt` representing a "library", `client.kt` representing some "client" of this "library".
+Breaking backward compatibility is shown below in an example of two classes: `lib.kt` representing a "library", `client.kt` representing a "client" of this "library".
 This construct for libraries and their clients is common in real-world applications.
 In this example, the "library" has one function that computes the fifth member of the Fibonacci sequence.
 The file `lib.kt` contains: